| author |

 crime when a young wife and mother in her ward goes missing.
 His Right Hand, book 2 of that series, is about a transgender ward member who is found

 dead in the church building.
 Book 3, For Time and All Eternities, is about an independent polygamous group where Linda is called to investigate a murder.

 Mette writes a regular blog about faith and Mormonism at Huffington Post.

 Mette holds a PhD in Germanic Languages and Literatures from Princeton University and is an All-American triathlete.
 She lives in Utah

 with her husband and five living children.
-She is an active, practicing member of the Mormon church.
+She attends Mormon church regularly and serves as the "Ward Historian".